advance-he-logo-570

 What is the PGCAP?

-The Postgraduate Certificate in Academic Practice is a Master’s level course designed to provide a theoretical and practical grounding in learning, teaching and assessment for those involved in teaching, facilitating learning and supporting students in higher education.
-Successful completion of the PGCAP provides eligibility for a Fellowship of Advance HE (formerly known as the Higher Education Academy) through the University’s internal accreditation route.
+The Postgraduate Certificate in Academic Practice is a Level 7 taught course designed to provide a theoretical and practical grounding in learning, teaching and assessment for those involved in teaching, facilitating learning and supporting students in higher education.
+Successful completion of the PGCAP also leads to the award of Fellowship of Advance HE (formerly known as the Higher Education Academy).

 What does it cover?